AxisCommunications/docker-acap/README.md

 ```

 See [Client key and certificate](#client-key-and-certificate) for an example
-of how to remotely run docker commands on a device running a secured Docker ACAP
+of how to remotely run docker commands on a device running a secured Docker ACAP application
 using TLS.

-#### Test that the Docker ACAP can run a container
+#### Test that the Docker ACAP application can run a container

-Make sure the Docker ACAP, using TLS, is running, then pull and run the
+Make sure the application, using TLS, is running, then pull and run the
 [hello-world][docker-hello-world] image from Docker Hub:

 ```sh